 Lopez had been at Synergy for two years.

-According to Lopez, his termination was the result of a violation of an LAUSD policy.
-We have reached out to Synergy for comment regarding that policy, but have received no reply.
+According to Lopez, his termination was the result of a violation of an LAUSD policy, despite Synergy being a non-profit charter school and not part of LAUSD.
+We have reached out to Synergy for comment regarding which LAUSD policy was cited, but have received no reply.